Katrina Schleisman

 Background

-Katrina Schleisman earned a B.A. in philosophy and psychology from the University of Minnesota, followed by a PhD in cognitive neuroscience.
-She subsequently completed a two-year postdoctoral fellowship in neuroscience.
-Her graduate and postdoctoral research focused on the neural substrates of learning and memory, EEG/ERP research methodology, and interdisciplinary applications of cognitive neuroscience to education.
+Katrina Schleisman is a cognitive neuroscientist working at the intersection of human cognition and technology.
+She completed a B.A. in philosophy and psychology, a PhD in cognitive neuroscience, and a postdoctoral fellowship in neuroscience, all at the University of Minnesota.
+Her graduate and postgraduate research focused on the neural basis of human learning and memory, EEG/ERP research methodology, and interdisciplinary applications of cognitive neuroscience to education.